AxiaCoin/axia-network-wiki/docs/node/node_config.md

 ### Message Rate-Limiting

 These flags govern rate-limiting of inbound and outbound messages.
-For more information on rate-limiting and the flags below, see package `throttling` in AxiaGo.
+For more information on rate-limiting and the flags below, see package `throttling` in AXgo.

 #### CPU based